pivotal/docs-tap/getting-started/set-up-services.hbs.md

     * Service operators set the life cycle of service instances.
     * The life cycle of service bindings is implicitly tied to the life cycle of workloads.
 2. Claims and resource claim policies are the mechanism to enable cross-namespace binding.
-3. ProvisionedService is the contract allowing credentials and connectivity information to flow from the service instance, to the class claim, to the resource claim, to the service binding, and ultimately to the application workload.
+3. ProvisionedService is the contract allowing credentials and connectivity information to flow from the service instance to the class claim, to the resource claim, to the service binding, and ultimately to the application workload.
 For more information, see [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service) on GitHub.
-4. Exclusivity of claims: claims are considered to be mutually exclusive, meaning that claims for a given service instance can only be fulfilled by at most one claim at any given time.
+4. Exclusivity of claims: claims are considered to be mutually exclusive, meaning that claims for a service instance can only be fulfilled by at most one claim at a time.

 ## <a id="stk-prereqs"></a> Prerequisites